Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 Takeaway

-This Veken Airtight Coffee Canister has a design meant for storing coffee, and the addition of a date tracker is a nice touch.
+This Veken Airtight Coffee Canister has a design meant for storing coffee, and the addition of a date tracker and see-through window is a nice touch.
 Since the airtight lid works great, there is a CO2 valve, and they threw in a free scoop, I consider this the best option for the storage of coffee grounds.

-Bean Envy Coffee Canister
+Bean Envy Coffee Canister: Good for Ground Coffee

 Last up is the Bean Envy Coffee Canister, and you can think of this product as the runner-up for ground coffee storage.
 With stainless steel material and multiple solid color options, you will protect your coffee beans or grounds from light.
 Like the Veken, there is the downside of no vacuum mechanism, but this model does include a date tracker and a free scoop.